richgo/richjames.tech/src/pages/blog/2020-12-21-decoupled-digital-supporting-a-modern-business-with-micro-frontends-and-micro-services.md

 ---
 templateKey: blog-post
-title: >-
-  Decoupled digital: supporting a modern business with micro-frontends and micro-services
+title: 'Decoupled digital: an approach to micro-frontends and micro-services'
 date: 2020-12-21T22:24:49.595Z
 description: >-
-  TL;DR
+  TL;DR:

   This is an opinionated technology solution using NextJs  Zones and federated GraphQL.
 For the techies, there's a fair amount of upfront business context.